timmolter/storm-deploy-alternative/README.md

 Fast tool to deploy [Storm](https://github.com/apache/storm) on [Amazon EC2](http://aws.amazon.com/ec2/), written entirely in Java.

 Note that this is a heavily-modified fork of [storm-deploy-alternative](https://github.com/KasperMadsen/storm-deploy-alternative).
 The main difference is that this fork removes a lot of unnecessary code and dependencies, allows the user to choose the download location of of `storm`, `zookeeper`, and `storm-deploy-alternative-cluster` jar.
 This fork also splits the code base into two modules, `storm-deploy-alternative-local` and `storm-deploy-alternative-cloud`, in order to separate the logic and keep the necessary cloud jar size minimal.
+Another motivation for the fork is that the `storm`, `zookeeper`, and `storm-deploy-alternative-cluster` binaries are pulled from a private s3 instance via hard-coded URLs, and there is no guarantee that they will always be available.
+This fork allows you to configure where the binaries are downloaded from.

 Full explanation of useage can be found at the following link: <http://knowm.org/how-to-deploy-an-apache-storm-cluster-to-the-amazon-elastic-compute-cloud-ec2/>.